yufusuf/vox_language/README.md

 - to compile: run compile.py with "file_name" it should generate an assembly file called "asm_vox.s"
 - --show_il argument shows the il generated on console
 - i put 2 sample programs which shows many of the thins i have implemented
+- using commands can be helpful, compile_and_run compiles the assembly then runs it